alexmclain/WABH_Analysis/Simulation study/README.txt

 /subfolder Original Results/

-The whole folder is for the simulation study original results.
+This folder is for the simulation study results in the main text.
 01-Simulation.R was used to generate all simulation study results under 54 parameters settings.
 The full simulation results and summarized results under each parameter setting are in the By_iteration subfolder and Summarized subfolder.
 02-Figures.R was used to generate Figure 2 and Figure 3 in the main document and Figure 4, Figure 5, Figure 6, and Figure 7 in the Supplemental Material.

 /subfolder Misspecified Setting Results/

-The whole folder is for the simulation study results in the Supplemental Material Secion C. 01-Simulation.R was used to generate all related simulation study results under 54 parameters settings.
+This folder is for the simulation study results in the Supplemental Material Secion C. 01-Simulation.R was used to generate all related simulation study results under 54 parameters settings.
 The full simulation results and summarized results under each parameter setting are in the By_iteration subfolder and Summarized subfolder.
 02-Figures.R was used to generate Figure 3 in the Supplemental Material.

 /subfolder Split Results/

-The whole folder is for the simulation study results in the Supplemental Material Secion B. 01-Simulation.R was used to generate all related simulation study results under 54 parameters settings.
+This folder is for the simulation study results in the Supplemental Material Secion B. 01-Simulation.R was used to generate all related simulation study results under 54 parameters settings.
 The full simulation results and summarized results under each parameter setting are in the By_iteration subfolder and Summarized subfolder.
 02-Figures.R was used to generate Figure 1 and Figure 2 in the Supplemental Material which used the summarized results in this subfolder and the summarized results